Intensive Weekend MSW Program

 The Intensive Weekend MSW Program has locations in Southern, Central, and Northern New Jersey.

-Classes are held in Mays Landing, Bordentown, Parsippany,
+Classes are held in Mays Landing, Bordentown, Parsippany, and Jersey City.

-3 year program and Advanced Standing (applicants with a BSW) admissions available
+3-year program and Advanced Standing (applicants with a BSW) admissions available

 Online application, transcripts, recommendation letters due: